dimitri/tapoueh.org/content/post/2026/09/pg19-preview/index.md

 calendar or a feature-comparison table.
 Oracle 23ai shipped SQL/PGQ first, and PostgreSQL is not racing it.

-What you get today is real: property graphs are declared over tables you already have, cost nothing to maintain, and let you write a pattern instead of a join chain — with the standard's syntax, so what you learn now is what you will use later.
+What the revert adds is that the same standard gets applied to the foundation, not only to the parts left out of it.
+The query layer worked — that is the part I demonstrated, and it is the part a release under commercial pressure would have shipped.
+What was not finished was catalog
+housekeeping: what happens to a label when a `CASCADE` sweeps past it, whether `pg_dump` can put the thing back.
+Nobody writes a launch blog post about `pg_dump` round-tripping.
+It is exactly the sort of unglamorous correctness that gets deferred when a date is promised, and exactly what you are relying on the day you restore a backup.

+Two features pulled from one release for that reason is not a project struggling to ship.
+It is a project that would rather be a year late than be wrong in your database, twice in the same cycle, from people who had every incentive to let their own work through.
 The rest builds on this, one release at a time.
 That is how PostgreSQL has always gotten where it is going, and it is why the pieces still fit together twenty years on.

 ---